flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - -> https://esc.fyi
         - How to organize/contribute without starting Yet Another Organization in a crowded environment
 - Category: easy to conceive, hard/impossible to build
+- [[Michael Grossman]] People want the right to be private and the right to share
+    - Making a stand before party lines are drawn

 ## [[2023-07-05]]
 - a [[meeting]].